skellis46/slipbox/how informs what and this produces culture.md

 This is the heart.
 What I saw on the common that day is different from Susan and ABBA.
 BUT HOW?
 Less friction.
 Image/visuals.
 Fidelity.
 Ease of tech.
 My behaviour could have interrupted the recording.
 Ruined it.
 Introducing noise.
 Like an audio photo bomb.
 These are the Screendances of now.
 Of our future.
 The ones that matter.
 Really?

-Their dancing (the two girls) is the way it is because of the social.
+Their dancing (the two women) is the way it is because of the social.
 They are enframed.
 It's repeatable.
 It stops and starts.
 It's reversible.
 This is no accident that their movement is the way it is.
 It's not just any kind of movement.
 It's anything but indeterminate.
 They are being choreographed (go search for indeterminacy in Devonthink).
 Compare this with [[Zuboff – The Age of Surveillance Capitalism#VI Executing the Uncontract]]: "thus replacing the indeterminacy of social processes with the determinism of programmed machine processes."[@zuboff-2019-age n.pag.]

 > I have remained steadfast to [McLuhan's] teaching that the clearest way to see through a culture is to attend to its tools for conversation.[@postman-2006-amusing p.8]